 Medical Properties (MPW) Gains But Lags Market: What You Should Know

-Coming into today, shares of the health care real estate investment trust had lost 20.91% in the past month.
-In that same time, the Finance sector lost 7.38%, while the S&P 500 lost 8.32%.
+Prior to today's trading, shares of the health care real estate investment trust had lost 20.53% over the past month.
+This has lagged the Finance sector's loss of 9.02% and the S&P 500's loss of 10.02% in that time.

-Wall Street will be looking for positivity from Medical Properties as it approaches its next earnings report date.
+Medical Properties will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect Medical Properties to post earnings of $0.45 per share.
 This would mark year-over-year growth of 4.65%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $398.75 million, up 4.44% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $398.75 million, up 4.44% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $1.84 per share and revenue of $1.62 billion, which would represent changes of +5.14% and +4.81%, respectively, from the prior year.
+MPW's full-year Zacks Consensus Estimates are calling for earnings of $1.84 per share and revenue of $1.62 billion.
+These results would represent year-over-year changes of +5.14% and +4.81%, respectively.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.11% lower.
+The Zacks Consensus EPS estimate has moved 0.11% lower within the past month.
 Medical Properties is currently sporting a Zacks Rank of #4 (Sell).

-In terms of valuation, Medical Properties is currently trading at a Forward P/E ratio of 7.78.
-This represents a discount compared to its industry's average Forward P/E of 12.25.
+Looking at its valuation, Medical Properties is holding a Forward P/E ratio of 7.79.
+Its industry sports an average Forward P/E of 12.25, so we one might conclude that Medical Properties is trading at a discount comparatively.

 Investors should also note that MPW has a PEG ratio of 0.78 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 2.19 at yesterday's closing price.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.19 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.